score-json/json/TSF/trustable/assumptions-of-use/AOU-14.md

 normative: true
 ---

-The JSON-library is built with tools from the provided matrix specification. (not yet provided)
+The nlohmann/json library is built with tools from the provided matrix specification. (not yet provided)